Why Does Air Hose Size Affect My Compressor Airflow?

 You can use quick calculators or charts like those found at Engineering Toolbox, to calculate the pressure drop in your pipes or components.

 Note that this calculator is for hard pipe, which is a well-defined shape.
-Flexible hose typically contains many bends and loops, so creating an entirely accurate calculator is impossible.
+Flexible hose typically contains many bends and loops, so creating an accurate calculator is impossible.
 Although flexible hose will have more losses than a pipe with an identical inside diameter, we can still use the pipe loss calculation to get a decent estimate and see the influence diameter has on pressure loss.

 When sizing your air compressor, consider each of the following components that can cause pressure loss: